-Table 24: Air Movement (m3/hour/1000 birds)Source of age and dust.
+Good air quality should be guaranteed in the house by using proper Table 24: Air Movement (m3/hour/1000 birds) ventilation, so there is a low concentration of gases and dust.
 At the same time, the temperature in the house should be optimally maintained between 18-24 °C with a relative humidity of 40-60 %.
 In order to do it, you need to bring fresh air.
 Calculating the ventilation need is not difficult, the hardest part is to bring fresh air uniformly throughout the house without causing excessive drop in temperature or causing drafts.
-Therefore, the design of the inlet system is fundamental.Table 24: Air Movement (m3/hour/1000 birds)Table 24: Air Movement (m3/hour/1000 birds)Weeks of age322110013601801307535402701801250630420289
+Therefore, the design of the inlet system is fundamental.